 Eran Magen, PhD, CEO of Circles of Support

-Kurt D. Michael, BA, MS, PhD, Stanley R. Aeschleman Distinguished Professor of Psychology
+Kurt D. Michael, MS, PhD, Stanley R. Aeschleman Distinguished Professor of Psychology

-Dr. Kurt Michael is the Stanley R. Aeschleman Distinguished Professor of Psychology at Appalachian State University.
+Kurt Michael, MS, PhD, is the Stanley R. Aeschleman Distinguished Professor of Psychology at Appalachian State University.
 He was trained at the University of Colorado–Boulder, Utah State University, and Duke University Medical Center.
-Dr. Michael’s primary areas of research are mental health in K-12 schools, adolescent suicidology, and rural healthcare.
-Dr. Michael is the Editor of The Handbook of Rural School Mental Health (Springer) and is an Associate Editor of the Journal of Rural Mental Health.
-In 2014, Dr. Michael was honored for his long-term service to North Carolina as the Board of Governors recipient of the James E. Holshouser Jr. Award for Excellence in Public Service.
-Dr. Michael is a Licensed Psychologist and consults with agencies on a national level regarding the development of suicide prevention protocols for public K-12 schools.
+Michael’s primary areas of research are mental health in K-12 schools, adolescent suicidology, and rural healthcare.
+Michael is the Editor of The Handbook of Rural School Mental Health (Springer) and is an Associate Editor of the Journal of Rural Mental Health.
+In 2014, Michael was honored for his long-term service to North Carolina as the Board of Governors recipient of the James E. Holshouser Jr. Award for Excellence in Public Service.
+Michael is a Licensed Psychologist and consults with agencies on a national level regarding the development of suicide prevention protocols for public K-12 schools.
 He also serves as a consultant for Collaborative Assessment and Management of Suicidality (CAMS) Care.

 Matthew R. Mock, PhD, Professor of Counseling Psychology, John F. Kennedy University